hopper775/mediainfo-GUI/README.md

 * ~100Mb of disk space

 # Usege
- For any OS:
+ * Run executable:

-1. Run executable, go to "file" menu, click "open" and select mediafile.
+     * drag and drop your file into main window

        OR

-   Example for KDE plasme:
+     * go to "file" menu, click "open" and select mediafile.

-3. Run the executable with path to mediafile as first argument, for connivance use "open with..." from right click menu and select path to your mediainfo-gui executable.
+  * Run the executable with path to mediafile as first argument, for connivance use "open with..." from right click menu and select path to your mediainfo-gui executable.
 For more permanent solution right click on mediafile, go to "properties" click on "change" button click "add" and enter path to mediainfo-gui executable.
-You also can add the executable to PATH.
+You also can add the executable to PATH.(EXAMPLE FOR KDE PLASMA, BUT THE PROCESS IS VERY SIMULAR ON OTHER DEs AND OSs)

 # [Download links](https://github.com/hopper775/mediainfo-GUI/releases)